HarryRutter/StockAPI/README.md

 ## Introduction

-The intent of this project is to offer up a few API services - one to add records for stock trades then some to query by ticker and list of tickers.
+The intent of this project is to offer up a few API services - one to add records for stock trades then some to query average stock prices for a ticker or list of tickers.

 ## Notes